Tuesday, December 14, 2021

 Artists Can Become Famous Through Connections and Not Their Creativity

 I like to look for famous artwork in movies and on TV.
 Picasso's The Old Guitarist frequently appears in episodes of Bewitched, which I watch repeatedly in reruns.
 It was hung rotated 90 degrees to the right to fit over the Stephens' fireplace.
-The Cleavers' front door on Leave it to Beaver is flanked by by Sir Thomas Lawrence's Pinkie (1794) and Thomas Gainsborough's The Blue Boy (1770).
+The Cleavers' front door on Leave it to Beaver is flanked by Sir Thomas Lawrence's Pinkie (1794) and Thomas Gainsborough's The Blue Boy (1770).
 Officers Row on Fort Worden in Port Townsend, WA even displayed this pair (in needlepoint) in the dining room of one of the houses we rented there.
 I hadn't connected the two Thomas's.

 One of my posts identifies the Fathers of Art Movements and further mentions the social network of member artists who shared similar visions that inspired their own unique styles and interpretations.
 Picasso developed his style by admiring African sculpture, particularly traditional African masks and ancient Egyptian art, as well as Iberian sculpture.
 He was influenced by the art of Paul Klee, as well as French painters Paul Cézanne and Eugène Delacroix.